giuseppeporcelli/smlambdaworkshop/hosting/README.md

 Now we need to add the model that we trained.
 To do this, we will use AWS CLI to copy the file from S3.
 However, before we need to know the URL where the model is.
 In SageMaker before we indicated the S3 bucket were the model will be stored.
 By using S3 console we will look for the file and path.

 1. Go to **AWS Console** and open **S3**
-2. Select the S3 bucket with the name you chose before, in my case **lambdaMXnetBucket-DN**
+2. Select the S3 bucket with the name you chose before, in my case **lambdaMXnetBucket-dn**
 3. Surf into the directory with the following format **smlambda-workshop-dn/sms-spam-classifier/output/sms-spam-classifier-mxnet-{YYYY-MM-DD-hh-mm-ss-sss}
 4. remember this directory